Blosc/caterva-scipy21/caterva_workshop.md

 - Huawei for making a generous donation that allowed us to get started with Caterva.

-- The NumFOCUS foundation for many different.
+- The NumFOCUS foundation for several small development grants (SDG).

 - ironArray SL for making a donation to finish outlining Caterva.